 Tbilisi - Capital of Georgia

-Meaning in Old Georgian: warm location
+Meaning in Old Georgian: warm place

 Official language: Georgian

 Tbilisi, Georgia's vibrant capital, straddles the Kura River, breathing life into its banks.
 In recent times, the city has emerged as a bustling metropolis, boasting a population north of a million.
 Year-round, it magnetically draws thousands of visitors, eager to absorb its rich architectural heritage, meander through its verdant parks, and marvel at the cityscape from atop Mount Mtatsminda.
 This panoramic perch, the city's highest vantage point, is best reached aboard the iconic Tbilisi funicular.

 The soul of Tbilisi lies in its varied neighborhoods, each radiating its own unique vibe, a testament to generations of its industrious inhabitants.
 From the enchanting Old Town, adorned with intricate balconies and time-worn red brick homes, to the aristocratic charm of Sololaki with its grand estates.
 Then there's the chic narrow byways of Vera, juxtaposed with the sleek glass high-rises of Vake, shadowing its expansive green park.
 The wonders of Tbilisi are manifold, and each exploration imprints warm, lasting memories.